Institut national de l'information géographique et forestière: History

 Its activities abroad begin into 1986 within a new subsidiary private company IGN France International.

 From 2000, the IGN develops the concept of Reference frame on a Large Scale (référentiel à grande échelle = RGE); it is a question of completing within a deadline short digitalization the cartography of the French territory with a meter scale and according to four components: topography, land registry and address.
 This RGE is entirely completed at the end of 2008.
 Then it enter in a cycle of maintenance in June 2006, the IGN opened the service Géoportail allowing the cartographic visualization of the French territory on a Web navigator and using on one hand funds of air photographs and on the other hand the digitized maps to the 1/25 000.
 "Phase 2" of Géoportail was put on line one year later, with a new ergonomics.

 At the end of 2006, the IGN was involved in the production of a receiver GPS, for the excursion and automobile navigation, called Evadeo.
 The software of navigation was provided by BCI navigation (replaced in 2008 by CompeGPS), the road data are of Navteq and it puce GPS of SiRF, and the IGN provides a part with extracts of its maps at various scales.

 In June 2007, the IGN started offering a service whereby it is possible to have a map printed centred on any location in France.
 This is similar to the service offered in Great Britain by the Ordnance Survey.

-In July 2007, Géportail – an online map service – began offering 3D movable views in a similar style to GoogleEarth.
+In July 2007, Géoportail – an online map service – began offering 3D movable views in a similar style to GoogleEarth.
 To use this function, it is necessary to install the plugin TerraExplorer.

 From 1 January 2012, the Institut Géographique National merged with the Inventaire forestier national to form the Institut national de l’information géographique et forestière, keeping the same IGN acronym.